UMM-CSci-3601/intro-to-git/README.md

 Now you've finally gotten your code up-to-date and all the checks pass.
 You still can't merge because of a big red X and the message "Review required".
-This is because we're following a common "best practice" and requiring at least one code review _by another person_ for each pull request.
+This is because we're following a common "best practice" and requiring at least two code review _by other people_ for each pull request.

 So you need to get someone to review your code!
 In the upper right there's a "Reviewers" section.
 Click on the gear there and you should get a drop down with the (GitHub) names of the other people in the class.
-Choose two or three and click their names to invite them to review your code. _Don't just choose the top three – if everyone does that the same few people will be asked to do _all_ the reviews.
+Choose two or three and click their names to invite them to review your code.
+Don't just choose the top three – if everyone does that the same few people will be asked to do _all_ the reviews.
 Instead, try choosing the two or three names right after yours on the list – that should spread the load around.